hulop/hulop.github.io/help_preview.md

 ## NavCog Preview and CMU Experiment
 In this experiment, you will have access to a fixed number of routes.
 When you start, you will only have access to a practice route, which you can use to learn how to interact with the NavCog Preview.
 Feel free to contact the researcher (Joao Guerreiro) in case you need to clarify any issue.
-Afterwards, you will have access to two different routes, which you will be able to preview every day for a limited amount of time (20 minutes), before going to the real-world experiment at CMU.
+Afterwards, you will have access to two different routes, which you will be able to preview every day for a maximum of time (20 minutes), before going to the real-world experiment at CMU.
 We ask you to try to learn as much as you can about those routes.
 During these days we will call you and ask you information about those routes.
-We ask you to rely exclusively on your memory from the interaction with the system.
-Please do not take any notes about the route nor record the interaction with the system.
+We ask you not take any notes about the route nor record the interaction with the system.

 ## NavCog Preview Commands